Documentation-Pro/react-calendar.github.io/docs/index.md

 ## What is React Calendar? 📆

 React Calendar is a lightweight calendar package designed for use in React applications.
 It provides a simple and customizable way to display calendars and schedule events.
 It is currently being managed by a developer under the name Wojciech Maj.
-The developer has made this amazing tool light and fast, extremely customizable, work with any language, rock-solid/bug-free, and best of all open source! (forever)
+The developer has made this incredible tool light and fast, extremely customizable, works with any language, is rock-solid/bug-free, and, best of all, open source!
+(Forever)

 ## Intended Users